stanfordLINQS/SQcircuit/README.md

 `cr.setModeNumbers([m1,m2,m3])` sets the truncation number for each modes of the circuit.
 Each element of `[m1,m2,m3]` should be an integer, and they should be large enough that Qcircuit converges.
 By calling `cr.configure()` Qcircuit sets up the equations needed to calculate the Hamiltonian.
 Additionally, this function preprocess and calculate the quantum operators and part of the Hamiltonian that are independent from external fluxes.

-Next, we try to find the inductive loops that we can apply external fluxes to them.
+Next, we find the inductive loops that we can apply external fluxes to them.

 ```python
 cr.getExternalLinks()